adegenna/cahnhilliard_2d/README.md

 # Introduction

-Solver for the 2D Cahn Hilliard equation:
+## Concentration dynamics
+The main field that evolves is relative concentration of the A phase at the mesoscale of a block copolymer, which occurs through a modified 2D Cahn Hilliard equation:

 <img src="https://github.com/adegenna/cahnhilliard_2d/blob/master/cheqn.gif">